cztomczak/cefpython/docs/Knowledge-Base.md

    (http://opensource.spotify.com/cefbuilds/index.html)
    and download latest CEF for your platform.
 Choose "Standard Distribution" binaries.
-3. Follow the instructions in `CMakeLists.txt` file
+3. Follow the instructions in `CMakeLists.txt` file, choose steps for building using Ninja
 4. Run either cefclient or cefsimple to test features